nyhxiaoning/free-for-dev/README.md

 **[⬆️ Back to Top](#table-of-contents)**

-## Analytics, Events and Statistics
+## 分析、事件和统计 Analytics, Events and Statistics

   * [Dwh.dev](https://dwh.dev) - Data Cloud Observability Solution (Snowflake).
 Free for personal use.
   * [Hightouch](https://hightouch.com/) - Hightouch is a Reverse ETL platform that helps you sync customer data from your data warehouse to your CRM, marketing, and support tools.
 The free tier offers you one destination to sync data to.